GeraudMM/Traffic-Sign-Classifier/Report.md

 3. Test our Model on New Images

-Finally, in order to understand better the model and to be sure that it will work with real pictures, we choose 5 pictures of german traffic signs on the internet, resize them, rescale them, gray_scale them and normalize them and we obtain the following results:
+Finally, in order to better understand the model and to be sure that it will work with real images, we choose some images of German traffic signs on the Internet, resize them, scale them, grey_scale and normalize them and we obtain the following results:

 ![Traffic Sign Example][image1]